 Front panel programming only lets you add or remove active and trouble responses, for other response types you must use the configuration utility.
-For more information about response types, see "Before you begin" at the beginning of this chapter.
+For more information about response types, see "Before you begin" earlier this chapter.

 Tip: When using front panel programming to edit an output group, add all of the active responses first then all of the trouble responses.
 The order in which you add responses doesn't matter except when delay responses are included.